How Does an IEO Platform Work?

 |---|---|

-| Project Registry | Project verification and data storage |
+| Project Registry | Verification and storage of project data |

-| Allocation Engine | Distribution of lots between participants |
+| Allocation Engine | Distribution of lots among participants |

-| KYC/AML Gateway | Verification provider integration |
+| KYC/AML Gateway | Integration with verification provider |

 | Token Sale Contract | On-chain sale execution |

-| Staking Contract | Platform token staking for tier-system |
+| Staking Contract | Platform token staking for tier system |

 | Distribution Contract | Vesting and token claim |

-| Admin Dashboard | Project and sale parameter management |
+| Admin Dashboard | Management of projects, sale parameters |

-Allocation Distribution Mechanism
+How Allocation Distribution Works

-Guaranteed Allocation (FCFS or Weighted)
+Guaranteed Allocation

 contract GuaranteedSale {

-mapping(address => uint256) public maxAllocation; // set offchain
+mapping(address => uint256) public maxAllocation;

 mapping(address => uint256) public purchased;